 LG Display swings to profit as panel prices rise

-South Korea's LG Display Co Ltd on Wednesday swung to a profit in the second quarter versus a loss a year earlier, as pandemic-led demand for TVs and laptops drove up panel prices.
+SEOUL: South Korea's LG Display on Wednesday (Juul 27) swung to a profit in the second quarter versus a loss a year earlier, as pandemic-led demand for TVs and laptops drove up panel prices.

-(Corrects to fourth, not third, consecutive quarterly profit in the third paragraph)

-SEOUL :South Korea's LG Display Co Ltd on Wednesday swung to a profit in the second quarter versus a loss a year earlier, as pandemic-led demand for TVs and laptops drove up panel prices.

-The profit, the company's fourth consecutive quarterly profit, beat an average analyst forecast of 599 billion won from Refinitiv SmartEstimate, which gives more weight to consistently accurate analysts.
+The profit, the company's third consecutive quarterly profit, beat an average analyst forecast of 599 billion won from Refinitiv SmartEstimate, which gives more weight to consistently accurate analysts.

 Prices of LG Display's mainstay 55-inch liquid crystal display (LCD) panels for TV sets more than doubled in the April-June quarter from the same period a year earlier, according to market data from TrendForce's WitsView.